What is a Data Warehouse?

 - Easier to understand and query - simplified single model

-- Faster to work with for the data team
+- Faster for the data team to use

 - Approachable to work with for Business Users